tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 </p>

 <p class="MsoNormal" style="text-align: justify;">
   <span lang="EN-US">A very similar issue is when you have a text column in your Excel sheets that sometimes has more than 255 characters in a single cell.
-A common example is a “comments” column.
+A common example is a "comments" column.
 When you try to import this, you can get this error in SSIS:</span>
 </p>

 <p class="MsoNormal" style="text-align: left;">
   <em><span lang="EN-US">[Excel Source [5]] Error: There was an error with Excel Source.Outputs[Excel Source Output].Columns[Comments] on Excel Source.Outputs[Excel Source Output].
-The column status returned was: “Text was truncated or one or more characters had no match in the target code page.”.</span></em>
+The column status returned was: "Text was truncated or one or more characters had no match in the target code page.".</span></em>
 </p>

 <p class="MsoNormal">